AI Fraud

 Adversary-in-the-middle and session/token theft

-OWASP notes that stealing a valid session cookie can enable hijacking for the lifetime of that session—effectively equating cookie theft with credential theft until expiry.
+OWASP notes that stealing a valid session cookie can enable hijacking for the lifetime of that session, effectively equating cookie theft with credential theft until expiry.
 [2]

 Human factors and psychology exploited

-• Loss aversion: account lockouts, breach fears.
+• Loss aversion: account lockouts and breach fears.

 Recommended policies and technical controls